Nursing Care of Glioblastoma Multiforme (GBM)

 Like many other malignant brain tumours, GBMs can be treated with surgery, radiotherapy, chemotherapy or a combination of these treatments.
-However, most GBMs are difficult to fully remove through surgery because their borders are almost like tentacles, hence why other treatments such as chemotherapy and radiotherapy are often also needed.
+However, most GBMs are difficult to fully remove through surgery because their borders are almost like tentacles, hence why other treatments such as chemotherapy and radiotherapy are often also needed (ABTA 2018).

-Caring for a patient with a GBM requires a holistic approach, we need to not only be involved with the medical treatment of their tumour, but also provide psychosocial care.
+Caring for a patient with a GBM requires a holistic approach.
+You need to not only be involved in the medical treatment of the tumour but also provide psychosocial care.
 The emotional and psychological impact of being diagnosed with a GBM is quite substantial, particularly as these patients are facing a terminal brain tumour.
-They will also be physically and socially impacted by the changes the tumour may have already caused to their lifestyle, due to symptoms such as memory problems and personality alterations.
+They may also be physically and socially impacted by the changes the tumour has caused to their lifestyle due to symptoms such as memory problems and personality alterations.

 It is recommended that a treatment plan be provided that caters to all aspects of the physical, medical and psychosocial impact of the GBM.

 The medical treatment being provided to the patient, which may include chemotherapy, radiotherapy and medication management, will also impact the individual’s health more broadly.
 Any side effects from the medical management of a patient with a GBM must be swiftly dealt with.
 These may include nausea and vomiting, loss of appetite, fatigue, pain and skin abnormalities.

 The patient’s family should also be involved in their treatment and, as a nurse, you will need to ensure that family members’ psychological health is maintained.
 This can become very difficult, especially as the tumour advances.
 Patients will quickly move from a fit and healthy lifestyle to one ravished by the diagnosis of a terminal brain tumour, to a discussion about palliative care.